deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 they saw the berets being carried on trays towards them, knowing what it meant.

-Powell started with Baseball.
+Powell started with BASEBALL.
 "Burgess.
 You did good work today." he said.
 "Efficient, fast, bold.
 Don't stress about not carrying as much as the Incredible Hulk there.
 Don't doubt for a second that your speed is the unique skill you bring to this team—don't lose sight of that."